 Do-it-yourself video journalism

 At your location, set up the camera on its tripod.

 Ask your interviewees to address their answers to thin air either to the left or right of your camera.

-You’ll be behind the lens and it will look silly to the viewer at home seeing interviewees contained within your report (package/VT) looking directly at them (this only happens if the interview is live with a presenter in the studio).
+You’ll be behind the lens and it’ll look silly to the viewer at home seeing interviewees contained within your report (package/VT) looking directly at them (this only happens if the interview is live with a presenter in the studio).

 After recording interviews, it’s time to film general views (GVs).
 These are the background pictures you’ll use to cover (paint) your report while the viewer hears your voice (voiceover) telling them the story.